-Disclosure: I’m a sponsored Align Influencer, but all opinions are my own.
+Disclosure: I’m a sponsored Align Influencer, but all opinions, including my tips on building up your microbiome, are my own.
 Please see below for additional disclosure.

 Ahhhhhhhhhh, the microbiome.
 A term we’re hearing everywhere these days.
 I’m sure many of you have heard the term ‘microbiome‘ throughout the last few months more than ever.
 So, what IS the microbiome and why should you be concerned with it?